Kunal Sawant: Early life

-Kunal Sawant was born in Mumbai and completed his schooling at Don Bosco High School, Borivali.
-He was well-known for his love of sports.
-Ever since his school days, Sawant was popular for maverick traits in the field of sports; he was a keeper (goalkeeper / wicketkeeper) for the school's cricket, football, and hockey teams.
+Kunal Sawant was born in Mumbai, India, and attended Don Bosco High School, Borivali.

 Amateur league

-Soon after schooling, Sawant was selected for Goans Sports Club (a local club in Mumbai, playing in the First Division) and played with them from 2002 until 2003.
-He was later selected to play with Mahindra United U-19 team and had a brief stint of exposure to play at the Indian National Football League.
+After finishing school, Sawant was selected for Goans Sports Club (a local club in Mumbai, playing in the First Division) and played with them from 2002 until 2003.
+He was later selected to play with Mahindra United U-19 team and had a brief stint playing in the Indian National Football League.

-From 2004 until 2009, Sawant played for New India Assurance (Super division), Dena Bank (Super division), Union Bank of India (Elite division) and Central Railway (Elite Division).
+From 2004 until 2009, Sawant played for New India Assurance (Super Division), Dena Bank (Super Division), Union Bank of India (Elite Division) and Central Railway (Elite Division).

 Professional league

-In 2009, Bimal Ghosh initiated Sawant into India's professional football circle, to play for Air India’s football team.
-Two years later, on Thursday, 3 February 2011, Sawant found himself at the cusp of an end to his career owing to an on-field injury during a match against Salgaocar F.C. while playing in an I-League match.
-Medical professionals advised Sawant that his hand would recover gradually, but his career never would.
+In 2009, Bimal Ghosh initiated Sawant into India's professional football circle, to play for Air India's football team.
+Two years later, on 3 February 2011, Sawant found himself on the receiving end of an injury during a match against Salgaocar F.C., while playing in an I-League match.
+Medical professionals advised Sawant that his hand would recover gradually, but his career would never.

 However, Sawant made a comeback on 28 October 2012 with Mumbai F.C. in the I-League.
 Sawant also represented Maharashtra in Santosh Trophy tournament in 2009, 2010 and 2012.
-During 2015 I-League season hiatus, 4 Mumbai F.C. players - Climax Lawrence (Former India Captain), Nicholas Rodrigues, Valerian Rebello and Sawant, were invited to play for Tuff Laxmi Prasad Sports Club on a short-term contract in the Goa Professional League.
+During 2015 I-League season hiatus, 4 Mumbai F.C. players – Climax Lawrence (former India captain), Nicholas Rodrigues, Valerian Rebello and Sawant, were invited to play for Tuff Laxmi Prasad Sports Club on a short-term contract in the Goa Professional League.